llt1836/TE-HI-GCN/README.md

 # TE-HI-GCN

-The implementation of TE-HI-GCN in our paper:(The paper is under rewever.)
+The implementation of TE-HI-GCN in our paper:

 Lanting Li et.al "TE-HI-GCN: An Ensemble of Transfer Hierachical Graph Convolutional Networks for Disorder Diagnosis."